Beaver Dam and Hadsel-Mares Camps, Northeast Kingdom

 Beaver Dam Cabin is currently unavailable to rent due to renovations.
 Sorry for any inconvenience.

-Hadsel-Mares Camp: 650 square feet downstairs with bunks for 6, sleeping loft for 2 upstairs (guests supply their own sleeping pads).
+650 square feet downstairs with bunks for 6, sleeping loft for 2 upstairs (guests supply their own sleeping pads).
 Uninsulated.
 Main living area.
-Separate kitchen.
-Kitchen sink w/ gray water bucket.
-Limited indoor wood storage.
-North facing porch.
+Separate dry kitchen with gray water bucket.
+North-facing screened porch.
+Wood stove and seasoned firewood provided.
+Outhouse.

-Please be aware, the cabins are not insulated and will never get as warm as your home.
-When spending a night at a GMC cabin, come prepared with the gear and sleeping bags to keep you warm as if you were camping.
+Please be aware, the cabin is not insulated and will never get as warm as your home.
+When spending a night at Hadsel-Mares, come prepared with the gear and sleeping bags to keep you warm as if you were camping.

-Rates: $65 per night. $43 per night if you stay 7 or more nights.
-Current Green Mountain Club Members: During checkout, please use the discount code member for 30% off.
+Current Green Mountain Club Members: During checkout, please use the discount code member20 for 20% off.
 If you are interested in becoming a member or renewing your membership, Join / Renew Membership.